About the author

 Employee quits

-Missouri has no final paycheck laws.
+Missouri has no final paycheck laws for when an employee quits.

 Employee terminated